 At the invitation of Kansas Governor Sam Brownback, Ethan Kaufman, Russell High School, Taylor Fry, Great Bend High School and Conner Birzer, Ellinwood High School, were selected to attend the 30th Annual Governor's Scholars Awards Program on May 5, in Topeka.

-Great Bend Middle School announces the November and December Above and Beyond Winners.
-Each of these students were nominated by their teachers because they have gone above and beyond the call of duty in becoming a good citizen of GBMS.
-The students receive and certificate and a pizza and pop luncheon with the school Administrators.
+Great Bend Middle School announces the April and May Above and Beyond Winners.
+Each of these students was nominated by their teachers because they have gone above and beyond the call of duty in becoming a good citizen of GBMS.
+The students received a certificate and a pizza and pop luncheon with the school Administrators.